Spanish–Moro conflict: Campaigns against Mindanao Moros (1888-1898)

-General 'Weyler occupied Malabang in July 1891, with eight companies and commenced the erection of Fort Corcuera, which occupied nearly the site of Corcuera's Sabanilla.
+General Weyler occupied Malabang in July 1891, with eight companies and commenced the erection of Fort Corcuera, which occupied nearly the site of Corcuera's Sabanilla.
 A column under Captain Pintos was also sent toward Ganassi and took two cotas.
 The Moros attacked Malabang but were repulsed, and Weyler left for the Rio Grande, where the construction of three forts was ordered.
 Communication was also opened with Cagayan de Misamis. the mail being sent by the Pulangi (Rio Grande) River to Catitnan and then via land through Linabo to Cagayan.
 The politico-military government of Cotabato was also divided, that part of the river Nituan to Punta de Firchas being erected in the "Comandancia de la Bahia Illana".

 General Weyler then decided to attack the Lanao Moros from the north.
 To divert the attention of those living on the southern part of the lake, he ordered the commanding officer on Illana Bay to make a demonstration toward Ganassi about August 17, penetrating as far as possible into the enemy's territory.
 The troops for the main attack were organized into a "flying column" of 360 men, under Captain Pintos; the "first column" of 300 men, under Colonel Castilla, of the artillery; the "second column" of 522 men, under Lieutenant-Colonel Cortijo.
 The "first" and "flying" columns were landed at Linamon August 15, 1891, and marched up the left bank of the Agns River toward the lake, while the "second" column marched out of Iligan on the 16th, following the right bank of the Agus to the lake.
 Another force was landed at Galan to prevent the Moros of the rancheria of Manay from aiding those of Marantao, while a body of 160 men occupied Balud.
-The various columns returned on the 23d to their respective starting places, having severely punished the above-mentioned rancherias, killed their dates and the leader Amay Pac-Pac. together with many other Moros. and displayed the Spanish flag where it had not been seen for two hundred and fiftyone years.
+The various columns returned on the 23d to their respective starting places, having severely punished the above-mentioned rancherias, killed their dates and the leader Amay Pac-Pac. together with many other Moros. and displayed the Spanish flag where it had not been seen for two hundred and fifty-one years.
 A fort was also erected near Momungan en route to Lake Lanao from Iligan, and another post was established on the river Liangan, near the point of Binuni, which was named Almonte, after the Spanish general of that name who fought the Moros more than a hundred years before.
 The Illana Bay column, which left on August 17, under Lieut.
-Col. Antonio Moras, for Ganassi, defeatad the Moros at Catalaluan, near the lake, killing 7.and then returning to Malabang with a loss of 1 wounded.
-As a consequence of this march many chiefs and datos. including the Sultan of Ganassi, presented themselves at Malabang and recognized the suzerainty of Spain.
+Col. Antonio Moras, for Ganassi, defeated the Moros at Catalaluan, near the lake, killing 7.and then returning to Malabang with a loss of 1 wounded.
+As a consequence of this march many chiefs and datus. including the Sultan of Ganassi, presented themselves at Malabang and recognized the suzerainty of Spain.